Data Converter

 This converter uses powers of 1024 for KB/MB/GB (binary interpretation).
 For decimal SI prefixes use 1000-based conversions if needed.

-Examples and conversions: common approximations include 1 KiB = 1024 bytes, 1 MiB = 1,048,576 bytes, and 1 GB (decimal) = 1,000,000,000 bytes.
-For user-facing storage, manufacturers may report disk sizes using decimal prefixes, which can differ from operating system reports that use binary prefixes.
-For example, a 500 GB (500,000,000,000 bytes) advertised drive may display as about 465 GB in some systems that report GiB-based values.
+- Examples & conversions: Common values are 1 KiB = 1024 bytes, 1 MiB = 1,048,576 bytes and 1 GB (decimal) = 1,000,000,000 bytes.
+Manufacturers often advertise using decimal prefixes which can differ from OS reports that use binary prefixes (e.g., a 500 GB advertised drive may show as ~465 GiB).